ska-telescope/ska-mid-cbf-talondx-bist/README.md

 4. Run `bist -v` to verify the files.
 5. Run `bist -s` to install the BIST systemd service.
+6. Run `bist -x` to extract the bitstream tar file.
-6. Restart the target device, the BIST will run automatically on boot-up.
+7. Restart the target device, the BIST will run automatically on boot-up.

 ## How to Use